Cant del Barça

-The hymn was given its official debut on 27 November 1974 at the Camp Nou before a game between FC Barcelona and East Germany.
+The hymn was given its official debut on 27 November 1974 at Camp Nou before a game between FC Barcelona and East Germany.
 A 3,500 strong choir was conducted by Oriol Martorell.
 On 28 November 1998, during the clubs’ centenary, it was performed by Catalan singer-songwriter Joan Manuel Serrat at the end of a festival at the Camp Nou.
 Since 2008, Cant del Barça has been printed on official Barcelona replica jerseys.